OfficeDev/office-js-docs-pr/docs/excel/custom-functions-parameter-options.md

 ---

 > [!NOTE]
 > Excel will pass optional parameters with a null value.
 This means default-initialized parameters in TypeScript will not work as expected.
 Therefore don't use `function add(first:number, second:number, third=0):number` syntax because it will not initialize third to 0.
-Do use `function add(first:number, second:number, third?:number):number` and then check if `third` is null as shown in the previous example.
+Instead use the TypeScript syntax as shown in the previous example.

 When you define a function that contains one or more optional parameters, you should specify what happens when the optional parameters are null.
 In the following example, `zipCode` and `dayOfWeek` are both optional parameters for the `getWeatherReport` function.
 If the `zipCode` parameter is undefined, the default value is set to `98052`.
 If the `dayOfWeek` parameter is undefined, it is set to Wednesday.